|

 only that which is the opposite of Spirit.

-shall we arrive at the goal which that word implies?
-From Puritan parents, the
+but when shall we arrive at the goal which that word implies?
+From Puritan

-discoverer of Christian Science early received her religious education.
-In
+parents, the discoverer of Christian Science early received her religious

-pondered the meaning of that Scripture she so often quotes: "And these signs
+ness;" and she pondered the meaning of that Scripture she so often quotes: "And

-shall follow them that believe; . . . they shall lay hands on the sick, and
+these signs shall follow them that believe; . . . they shall lay hands on the

 |

+artists.
 One says: "I have spiritual ideals, indestructible and glorious.
-When others
+When

-see them as I do, in their true light and loveliness, and know that these
+others see them as I do, in their true light and loveliness, and know that

 nothing is lost, and all is won, by a right estimate of what is real."
 The